Chaitalykundu/Web-Development/03-JavaScript/01-Basic/01-Introduction/07-syntax.md

 &nbsp;

+# Note

+JavaScript is **Case Sensitive**

+**Hyphens** are not allowed in JavaScript.
+They are reserved for subtractions.

 &nbsp;

+&nbsp;

 # JavaScript Literals

-The two most important syntax rules for fixed values are:
+The two most important syntax rules for Literals are:

 1. Numbers are written with or without decimals: